History of Saint Martin: Early history

-Ancient relics date the island's first settlers, probably Ciboney Indians (a subgroup of Arawaks), back to 3,500 years ago.
+Ancient relics date the island's first settlers, probably the Ciboney (a subgroup of Arawaks), back to 3,500 years ago.
 Then another group of Arawaks migrated from South America's Orinoco basin around 800 A.D.
 Because of St. Martin's salt-pans they called it "Soualiga," or "Land of Salt."
 Mainly a farming and fishing society, the Arawaks lived in villages of straw-roofed buildings which were strong enough to resist hurricanes.
 Their tranquil civilization valued artistic and spiritual pursuits.

 Their lives were turned upside-down, however, with the descent of the Carib Indians from the same region they had come from.
 A warrior nation, the Caribs killed the Arawak men and enslaved the women.
 When Europeans began to explore the Caribbean, Carib society had almost completely displaced the Arawaks.

-Colonial Era
+Colonial era

 In 1493, on Christopher Columbus second voyages to the West Indies, upon first sighting the island he named it Isla de San Martín after Saint Martin of Tours because it was November 11, St. Martin Day.
 However, though he claimed it as a Spanish territory, Columbus never landed there, and Spain made the settlement of the island a low priority.

 The French and Dutch, on the other hand, both coveted the island.
 While the French wanted to colonize the islands between Trinidad and Bermuda, the Dutch found San Martín a convenient halfway point between their colonies in New Amsterdam (present day New York) and Brazil.
 With few people inhabiting the island, the Dutch easily founded a settlement there in 1631, erecting Fort Amsterdam as protection from invaders.
 Jan Claeszen Van Campen became its first governor, and soon thereafter the Dutch West India Company began their salt mining operations.
 French and British settlements sprang up on the island as well.
 Taking note of these successful colonies and wanting to maintain their control of the salt trade, the Spanish now found St. Martin much more appealing.
 The Eighty Years' War which had been raging between Spain and the Netherlands provided further incentive to attack.

 Spanish forces captured Saint Martin from the Dutch in 1633, seizing control and driving most or all of the colonists off the island.
 At Point Blanche, they built Old Spanish Fort to secure the territory.
 Although the Dutch retaliated in several attempts to win back St. Martin, they failed.
 Fifteen years after the Spanish conquered the island, the Eighty Years' War ended.
 Since they no longer needed a base in the Caribbean and St. Martin barely turned a profit, the Spanish lost their inclination to continue defending it.
 In 1648, they deserted the island.